What is pH?

 What should I eat to maintain my pH balance?

-Most fruits are also alkaline in nature.
-They are rich sources of vitamins and antioxidants.
+Most fruits are also alkaline in nature besides being rich sources of vitamins and antioxidants.
 So, remember to add at least two fruits to your daily diet.

 The exact ratio of acid and alkaline-forming foods is difficult to determine as the balance is altered by chewing, food preparation, individual lifestyle, genetics, exercise and stress.